 You find another person that understands this thing that you feel is not understandable.

-Then I later on saw this another live act and did my yoga routine on.
+Then I, later on, saw this another live act I did my yoga routine on.
 Am I weird?
 Guess so.

 Then it’s his discussion on shorts and since this is a website that started out of passion for fashion (a.k.a. style in OZ), this is the passion for fashion this websites salutes.
 The one you dug deeper for.

 The audience is getting actually more than they bargained for.
 It’s a gift!

 The only way to master this is by totally being yourself.
 In every effing way.
 Otherwise, clothes are just clothes and fashion is just for the sake of fashionistas, but the eyes, chico, they never lie.